gramener/gramex-connector-merge/README.md

 Gramex can connect to multiple data sources, merge data, create a single dataset, and render it visually.

 This demo is an example of how it does it.
+You can try it on the [Gramex IDE](https://gramex.gramener.com/).

 ## We have two purchase databases